-Put tamper evident labels over the service port on the front panel as shown in Figure 1, on the rear panel and the removable cover as shown in Figure 2.
-Screw the opacity baffle onto the right side of the module, and affix tamper evident labels on the top and bottom as shown in Figure 3 and Figure 4.
+The Crypto Officer is responsible for the placement and maintenance of the tamper evident labels.
+Put one (1) tamper evident label over the service port and one (1) over the right side of the face on the front panel as shown in Figure 1.
+The tamper evident label placed on the right side of the front panel must wrap over onto the top cover of the chassis.
+Put eight (8) tamper evident labels on the rear panel and removable cover as shown in Figure 2.
+Screw one (1) opacity baffle onto the right side of the module and affix two (2) tamper evident labels on the top of the baffle, and two (2) on the bottom on the baffle as shown in Figure 3 and Figure 4.
 Figure 5 shows the full cryptographic boundary of the module, which includes the modules case and the opacity baffle.